civetweb/civetweb/docs/UserManual.md

     `start()`        -- called wnen the server is started `stop()`         -- called when the server is stopped `log(req, res)`  -- called when an access log entry is created

+The return values of `start` and `stop` are ignored.
+The `start` callback can be used to create timers.

 The optional function `log` may be used to filter or format access log file entries.
 The `request_info` table is supplied as first argument (content of this table: see above).